Erikbeute/WebElements/README.md

 # WebElements

+Some older code i made as projects / additions for websites.

 ## Overview
 This repository contains two main components: a calendar application and an event data overview system.
 The calendar component is implemented in PHP, while the event data overview is implemented in HTML and JavaScript.